DLR-RM/BlenderProc/examples/pix3d/README.md

 <img src="rendering.jpg" alt="Front readme image" width=300>
 </p>

-The focus of this example is the `loader.Pix3DLoader`, which can be used to load objects from the Pix3D dataset.
+The focus of this example is the `loader.Pix3DLoader`, which can be used to load objects from the [Pix3D](http://pix3d.csail.mit.edu/) dataset.

-See [the pix3d web page](http://pix3d.csail.mit.edu/) for downloading the data, we can not provide a script for downloading as you have to have an account to download the data.
+We provide a script to download the .obj files, please see the scripts [folder](https://github.com/DLR-RM/BlenderProc/tree/master/scripts).

 ## Usage